status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 ### 11. Install Nimbus dependencies

-You'll need to install some packages (`git`, `libgflags-dev`, `libsnappy-dev`, and `libpcre3-dev`) in order for Nimbus to run correctly.
+You'll need to install some packages (`git`) in order for Nimbus to run correctly.

 To do so, run:
 ```
-sudo apt-get install git libgflags-dev libsnappy-dev libpcre3-dev
+sudo apt-get install git

 ```
 ### 12. Install Screen